Pirates

 Finn

-You could have been a farmer.
-You could have been married to a beautiful woman who made you so happy with just a smile.
+You could've been a farmer, been married to a beautiful woman who made ye so happy with just a smile.
 Kids.
-You could have had kids, ones you actually know about, ones who hop on your knee and listen to your stories.
+You could've had kids, ones ye actually know about, ones who hop on yer knee and listen to yer stories.

 Jack